kestra-io/duckdb-ion/README.md

 ```

 ## Writing Ion
-Use `COPY ...
-TO` with `FORMAT ION` to export newline‑delimited Ion structs:
+`COPY ...
+TO` with `FORMAT ION` writes Ion text (newline‑delimited structs).
+Binary Ion output is not supported yet.
 ```sql
 COPY (SELECT 1 AS a, 'x' AS b) TO 'out.ion' (FORMAT ION);
 ```